koenig125/intention/intention/README.md

 Intention is a web application that helps people make more intentional use of their time.
-It is built on Django web framework and interfaces with Google Calendar API to provide the functionality detailed below.
+It is built on Django web framework and interfaces with Google Calendar API to help users intelligently schedule and reschedule tasks, projects, and habits.

 ## Features: